 • The linking of credit cards to digital wallets that are capable of storing funds; and

 • Error resolution and limitations on liability for prepaid accounts that cannot be registered, have not yet been registered, or for which consumers have attempted but have not successfully completed the registration process.

-The Federal Trade Commission is seeking comments on proposed changes to the TRUSTe’s guidelines under the safe harbor provision of the agency’s Children’s Online Privacy Protection Rule.
+On April 19, the Federal Trade Commission announced it is seeking comments on proposed changes to the TRUSTe’s guidelines under the safe harbor provision of the agency’s Children’s Online Privacy Protection Rule.
 Comments on the proposed rule changes will be accepted through May 24.

 The official notice, which was published in the Federal Register, details proposed changes to the safe harbor program, including the addition of a new requirement that participants conduct an annual internal assessment of third-parties’ collection of personal information from children on their websites or from other online services.
 Among the questions the FTC is seeking comment on is whether the mechanisms used to assess compliance with the proposed modified program requirements are effective.

 To read the Federal Register about the proposed rule changes, click here.

 The Consumer Financial Protection Bureau announced April 18 it is updating its 2011 policy governing ex parte presentations.
 The policy generally requires public disclosure of ex parte communications made to the CFPB’s decision-making staff about pending rules.